bancolombia/devsecops-engine-tools/common_devsecops_lib/devsecops_engine_utilities/utils/README.md

         "log_file": False
     }

-If the debug variable is active, the log messages will be displayed; otherwise, they will be deactivated.
+If the debug variable is active, the log messages will be displayed, otherwise, they will be deactivated.

 If the log_file variable is active, a hidden ./log folder will be created, where logs will be recorded daily, separated by folders.
 Each folder will be named after the current date.
 In other words, a folder will be created daily, and within it, a log file will be created.